hanzoai/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/previous-versions/jax-maxtext-v25.5.rst

 machine learning library to train LLMs at scale.
-The MaxText framework for ROCm is an optimized fork of the upstream `<https://github.com/AI-Hypercomputer/maxtext>`__ enabling efficient AI workloads on AMD MI300X series accelerators.
+The MaxText framework for ROCm is an optimized fork of the upstream `<https://github.com/AI-Hypercomputer/maxtext>`__ enabling efficient AI workloads on AMD MI300X Series GPUs.

-The MaxText for ROCm training Docker (``rocm/jax-training:maxtext-v25.5``) image provides a prebuilt environment for training on AMD Instinct MI300X and MI325X accelerators, including essential components like JAX, XLA, ROCm libraries, and MaxText utilities.
+The MaxText for ROCm training Docker (``rocm/jax-training:maxtext-v25.5``) image provides a prebuilt environment for training on AMD Instinct MI300X and MI325X GPUs, including essential components like JAX, XLA, ROCm libraries, and MaxText utilities.
 It includes the following software components: